dryadd44651/Twitter-Sentiment-Analyzer/README.md

 We clean the data
 - removing all irrelevant characters such as any non alphanumeric characters.
 - lemmatize the data.
-- lengthening and Spell Check
+- lengthening and Spell Check(Time-consuming)
 Train the data with NaiveBayesClassifier

 5. Elasticsearch